Originally published on 9th July 2016 Last updated on 5th August 2024

 To no surprise, when I returned a few months later, I was feeling absolutely dreadful and I looked absolutely dreadful!
 By the time of the repeat test, my results were only slightly worse and still ‘mildly’ hypothyroid, but I was started on Levothyroxine, thyroid medication, to see if it helped because I complained about my symptoms for long enough.
 By which time, the Levothyroxine unfortunately didn’t help me anyway.

-In my personal experience, I feel that the term ‘borderline hypothyroid’ or ‘subclinical hypothyroidism’ used when a doctor refuses treatment, is them acknowledging your thyroid isn’t performing great, but not yet bad enough to receive medication.
+In my personal experience, the term ‘borderline hypothyroid’ was used when a doctor refused treatment, acknowledging my thyroid wasn’t performing great, but not yet bad enough to receive treatment.

 “Stop Dismissing Thyroid Patients as ‘Only Borderline!”